 The GBO is not a model of therapy, nor does this approach to outcomes measurement try to promote any one particular therapeutic modality above another.
 The GBO tool can be used with any intervention and any therapeutic modality.
 The GBO tool is simply a way of deciding at the beginning of an intervention where you want to head to, and to track progress along the way, or at the end to see how far along your agreed track you have managed to get.
 It is also a powerful tool to facilitate shared decision making and more personalised care in children and young people’s mental health and wellbeing settings.
 It is true that some therapeutic modalities have goals and the monitoring of goals is already built into the intervention themselves: e.g., Cognitive Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT) and solution focused therapies.
 Hopefully, any therapeutic process starts with a joint understanding of what the goals of the intervention are (the destination) before the therapy (the vehicle to get you there) begins.

 The GBO is certainly not making any claims to be the ‘silver bullet’ of outcome measures, it is one way of getting useful information about progress in an intervention.
 The GBO is best used as part of a range of outcome measures, in conjunction with sound clinical feedback and judgement, to get the best picture of how well an intervention has gone.
 Goals, and progress, can be shared with the young person, to use in supervision, for your own reflective practice, or as evidence of good work for service managers and commissioners.

-(Law, D., & Jacob, J. (2015).
+(Adapted from: Law, D., & Jacob, J. (2015).
 Goals and Goal Based Outcomes (GBOs): Some useful information.
 Third Edition.
 London, UK: CAMHS Press)